oddluck/limnoria-plugins/README.md

 * New Style design - remove colors and use bold where necessary
 * Update permissions - prevent the typical user from accessing admin commands
 * when question is skipped start the next question immediately
+* add amount of active players in last seven days to .info

 ## Second Priority
 These items are bonus features that will not effect gameplay.